 There are numerous facebook groups dedicated to learning Hungarian, where you can ask any question you might possibly have regarding the language.
 The people there are really helpful and you’re sure to get an answer within minutes.
 Here is a list of our favourite facebook-groups when learning Hungarian.

 Meet and Chat in a Cool Café

 The guys at Fungarian will give you a quick boost in the basics in one hour.
 Their group-classes are held at various nice cafés in the inner city for 25 bucks and show you around additionally for a total of 40.
-It’s not the cheapest option admittedly but great if you’re new in town and want to combine a bit of language-learning with meeting new people and getting to know Budapest.
+A great option if you’re new in town and want to combine a bit of language-learning with meeting new people and getting to know Budapest.

 So don’t fret – pick the option that appeals to you most and just start – there’s no reason not to.

-4. … And it Will Pay off, since You’ll Save Money
+5. … Which Will Pay off, since You’ll Save Money

 Although the classical rip-off scenarios on Budapest’s streets have fortunately almost completely diminished, knowing at least a little bit of Hungarian can still save you some considerable bucks:

 You get way cheaper bus tickets using the Hungarian site of Flixbus and making your transaction in Hungarian Forints, instead of Euros.
 For a bus-ticket to Vienna for example, you save up to 6€ one way!